Helmut de Terra

 Helmut de Terra (4 July 1900 in Guben, Germany – 22 July 1981 in Bern, Switzerland) was a German geologist, explorer, archaeologist, author and anthropologist.

-Biography

 Early life

-Helmut de Terra was born in Germany in 1900 of a family of French Huguenot origin, and received his education in the ancient university town of Marburg (Hesse).
-A boyhood interest in travel and natural science led him to study geology and geography at the University of Munich, from which he received his PhD.
+Helmut de Terra was born in Germany in 1900 in a family of French Huguenot origin.
+He received his education in the ancient university town of Marburg (Hesse).
+During childhood, he got interest in travel and natural science which led him to study geology and geography.
+He received PhD at the University of Munich.